Zaid2044/AI-Career-Coach/README.md

 ```bash
 python app.py
 ```
 -  The server will start, typically on http://127.0.0.1:5000.
 -  Open this URL in your web browser to begin.

 ## Workflow:

-1. Homepage: Paste a resume and a job description into the text areas and click "Analyze and Start Coaching".
+1.  **Homepage**     : Paste a resume and a job description into the text areas and click "Analyze and Start Coaching".
-2. Dashboard: View your initial resume-fit score and feedback.
+2.  **Dashboard**    : View your initial resume-fit score and feedback.
 Click "Start Interview Practice".
-3. Chatbot: Answer the series of dynamically generated questions.
+3.  **Chatbot**      : Answer the series of dynamically generated questions.
 After each answer, you will receive real-time feedback from the Gemini AI.
-4. Final Report: Once all questions are answered, a final summary of your overall performance will be displayed.
+4.  **Final Report** : Once all questions are answered, a final summary of your overall performance will be displayed.